What on Earth is Reparenting and How Can It Change Your Life

 Emotional Overwhelm: As you engage with deeper emotions, you may feel overwhelmed.
 Take breaks when necessary and consider seeking support from friends, family, or professionals.

-A Success Story: How Reparenting Changed a Life
+A Success Story: How Reparenting Changed a Life (Not real client)

 Let’s look at Sarah’s journey.
 In her 30s, Sarah struggled with feelings of inadequacy and perfectionism rooted in her childhood experiences of constant criticism.
 Through reparenting, she embraced the exercises of nurturing herself.